- Depositions in Japan

 With very rare exceptions, depositions must occur at the Embassy or Consulates.

 While electronically recording depositions is permissible, Japanese authorities have informed the United States that Japan does not permit the taking of testimony via telephone.
-The taking of testimony via videoconferencing entails a special request to the Ministry of Foreign Affairs, because of the additional issue of consular personnel availability, is seldom granted.
 While videotaping is permitted, videotaping equipment is not available at the Embassy or Consulate General for use in depositions.

 Availability of Deposition Rooms